Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part1.md

 ![](/assets/img/post/etr-enc-1/code_len_en.png)

 The graphic above only shows the correspondence between a code length and a given probability, and it does not tell the whole story.
-By using Huffman for encoding, we “round up” our probability toward closest free slot of probability of $2^{-n}$.
-That it, the larger our alphabet is, and/or the closer probability of each symbol will be to $2^{-n}$, the more optimal Huffman codes will be for this case (you can check [this](http://fastcompression.blogspot.com/2015/07/huffman-revisited-part-1.html) post of Yan Collet, author of [zstd](https://github.com/facebook/zstd), for some addition info about this).
+By using Huffman for encoding, we “round up” our probability toward the closest free slot of probability of $2^{-n}$.
+That it, the larger our alphabet is, and/or the closer probability of each symbol will be to $2^{-n}$, the more optimal Huffman codes will be for this case (you can check [this](http://fastcompression.blogspot.com/2015/07/huffman-revisited-part-1.html) post of Yan Collet, author of [zstd](https://github.com/facebook/zstd), for some additional info about this).

 Let’s look at the last two examples for an alphabet of 5 symbols.
-In first case, let all symbols will have a probability of 0.2.
+In the first case, let all symbols have a probability of 0.2.
 The resulting Huffman codes would look like this (00, 10, 11, 010, 011).
 L = 2.4, H ≈ 2.32 and have D ≈ 3.45%.
-In second case, let’s take a probability distribution like (0.96, 0.01, 0.01, 0.01, 0.01).
+In the second case, let’s take a probability distribution like (0.96, 0.01, 0.01, 0.01, 0.01).
 Then we will get codes like (0, 100, 101, 110, 111).
 We have L ≈ 1.08, H ≈ 0.32 D = 237.5%.
-In this case, we lose solid amount of bits by giving probability of 0.96 a whole bit.
+In this case, we lose a solid amount of bits by giving a probability of 0.96 a whole bit.

 ## Final words

-By using Huffman, we can encode our probability only using discrete amount of bits.
-But at the same time decoding Huffman codes by using table method require very small amount of operation for decoding symbols.
+By using Huffman, we can encode our probability only using a discrete amount of bits.
+But at the same time, decoding Huffman codes by using table method requires a very small amount of operation for decoding symbols.
 In addition, if count a possibility for compact [representation](http://cbloomrants.blogspot.com/2010/08/08-10-10-transmission-of-huffman-trees.html) of Huffman table, this method should not be neglected.
-It just serves as a possible alternative that you can chose from.
-We only looked at static probabilities for symbols because attempting to make Huffman adaptive that is, taking into account the statistics of the appearance of each symbols at the time of encoding process, would require rebuilding the codes tree and, as a consequence, would not allow us to use the table method for decoding.
+It just serves as a possible alternative that you can choose from.
+We only looked at static probabilities for symbols because attempting to make Huffman adaptive, that is, taking into account the statistics of the appearance of each symbol at the time of encoding process, would require rebuilding the codes tree and, as a consequence, would not allow us to use the table method for decoding.
 That, in turn, means that we lose the main advantage of Huffman.
 For making our encoder adaptive, we have better options, and we will explore them in the next parts.

 ## References